Copenhagen-Alliance/copenhagen-alliance.github.io/README.md

 Sometimes a resource is licensed only for non-commercial use so that it can be sold for commercial purposes under a separate license.
 This limits the use of derivative works, but is sometimes the only way that a resource can be made available for non-commercial use.
 For this purpose, [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) and [Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) can be used.

 Some Creative Commons licenses do not permit derivatives.
-We do not prefer such licenses.
+These are not free culture licenses, but can be used when business models or other considerations prohibit freer licenses.
+Works licensed with no-derivatives licenses should consider granting permissions for translation, reformatting, adding morphology or syntax trees, subsetting the data, and annotation.

 ## What do we mean by openly accessible?